scikit-hep/awkward/README.md

    * [Code of conduct](https://scikit-hep.org/code-of-conduct) for how we work together.
    * The [LICENSE](LICENSE) is BSD-3.

-# API reference, Release notes, Roadmap, Citations
+# Documentation, Release notes, Roadmap, Citations

 The documentation is on [awkward-array.org](https://awkward-array.org), including